Ashish110110/Automatic-Number-Plate-Recognition/README.md

 ## Optical Character Recognition(OCR)

-For the OCR we will be using Pytessaract. `tesseract-ocr.ipynb` is executed to extract text from cropped licence plates.
+For the OCR, I used Pytessaract. `tesseract-ocr.ipynb` is executed to extract text from cropped licence plates.

 ## Future Works